How to replace lost car documents

 Lost MOT certificate

-Replacements are available from any MOT centre, so you don’t need to worry about remembering which one did the last test.
+Replacements for lost MOT certificates are available from any MOT centre, so you don’t need to worry about remembering which one did the last test.
 You’ll need to know the number plate of the car and the V5C (log book) reference number.
 It’ll set you back around £10, or half of the cost of an MOT – whichever one is lower.

 Lost insurance certificate

-You’ll need to contact your insurance provider to get a replacement – although if you manage your account online, you might simply be able to download a new one.
+If you’ve lost your insurance certificate, you’ll need to contact your insurance provider to get a replacement.
+Alternatively, if you manage your insurance account online, you might simply be able to download a new one, depending on your insurer.
 If you do need to contact your insurer, the cost of a replacement is at their discretion – and prices can vary considerably.

 Getting to grips with car insurance

-Sometimes, organising car insurance can be overwhelming – there are so many options, not to mention all the different terminology.
+Sometimes, organising car insurance can be overwhelming as there can be so many options available – not to mention all the different terminology.
 So, whether you’re struggling to understand all those confusing insurance terms; or contemplating which policy you should choose, we can help.